statphysandml/LatticeModelImplementations/README.md

 The repository provides code for the simulation of the following models:

-- The Ising model.
+- the Ising model.
 See: https://en.wikipedia.org/wiki/Ising_model.
-- The classical XY model.
+- the classical XY model.
 See: https://en.wikipedia.org/wiki/Classical_XY_model.
-- The ON model.
+- the O(n) model.
 See chapter 3 in "Introduction to quantum fields on a lattice: A robust mate" from Jan Smit (https://inspirehep.net/literature/601059).
-- The U(1) model.
+- the U(1) model.
 See chapter 4.2 in "Quantum Chromodynamics on the Lattice" from Christof Gattringer and Christian B. Lang (https://www.springer.com/de/book/9783642018497) or here: https://www.sciencedirect.com/science/article/abs/pii/0010465581901405.
-- The SU(2) model.
+- the SU(2) model.
 See also chapter 4.2 in "Quantum Chromodynamics on the Lattice" from Christof Gattringer and Christian B. Lang (https://www.springer.com/de/book/9783642018497) or here: https://www.sciencedirect.com/science/article/abs/pii/0010465581900862.
-- The complex and real polynomial/quartic model.
+- the complex and real polynomial/quartic model.
 Introduced, for example, here: https://www.sciencedirect.com/science/article/pii/S0003491613001516?via%3Dihub.
-- The complex XY model.
+- the complex XY model.
 See, for example, here: https://arxiv.org/abs/1009.5838.
-- The complex ON model.
+- the complex ON model.
 An implementation of the ON model with complex coupling paramters.

 All lattice models can be simulated in arbitrary dimensions.